Greece Travel Guide logo

 Take a look at my links for other interesting websites mostly about Greece or travel but also of general interest and some eccentric stuff too.
 Mostly people who wanted to exchange links whose pages I liked enough to agree.
 There is a strategy that if you have links from a million other websites it improves the value of your site in the eyes of the search engines.
 Actually it just devalues the idea of links.
 So sites like mine which have lots of links from other sites because people actually liked it enough to link to it is competing for attention with some guy who used keywords, link exchanges and other sneaky methods to elevate the visability of his site which he copied out of a guidebook.
 Anyway people seem to find my website somehow, but if you want to help, tell your friends and at least a hundred strangers.

-Matt Barrett in Greece This website began as a hobby about ten years ago and since then it has grown in popularity and size.
+Matt in Lesvos, GreeceThis website began as a hobby in 1996 and since then it has grown in popularity and size.
 99.9% of the material on my websites was written by myself.
 I don't have a staff.
-I took all the photos with the possible exception of the one above and some of the historical ones.
 I update the site continuously so unlike a guidebook I don't have to wait for the next printing to fix a mistake.
 People have been asking me how they can contribute.
-First of all you can contribute by using the agencies I recommend.
+First of all you can contribute by using the travel agencies I recommend.
 Without their support this site could not exist.
 The best way to contribute is to help spread the word about my Greece Travel Guides.
 Tell your friends.
 Tell your family.
-Tell strangers on the travel bulletin boards.
+Tell strangers on Tripadvisor and the other travel message boards.
 If you have your own website or blog make a link.
+There is a Facebook share button at the bottom of this page too.
 The only way I can compete with the big commercial sites is with your help.

-Remember if you have any questions about services, itineraries, problems or anything having to do with Greece you can e-mail me at matt@greecetravel.com and I will respond quickly.
+Remember if you have any questions about services, itineraries, problems or anything having to do with Greece you can e-mail me and I will respond quickly.
 There is no fee.
 All info is Free.

 I hope to see you in Greece!